Wait Time Truth Project · Est. 2026

 How It Works

 We compare what the sign says against what guests actually experience.
 The math is simple.
-The results are revealing.
+The results are worth seeing.

 02